-Next Generation 9-1-1 (NG911) provides public safety agencies with new tools and techniques for protecting the health, safety, and welfare of a community.
+Next Generation 911 (NG911) provides public safety agencies with new tools and techniques for protecting the health, safety, and welfare of a community.
 Emergency texting, streaming two-way video to the field, transmission of data-intensive files, biometric data monitoring, advanced communication with neighboring public safety agencies, and information sharing are only a few examples of how NG911 can positively impact a community.
-The transition to NG911 may be challenging for a community, but the benefits are great.
+The transition to NG911 may be challenging, but the benefits are great.
+This chart shows the percentage of public safety agencies in the community that have upgraded to an NG911 system.